Elena3s/InstacartGroceryBasketAnalysis/README.md

 ## TOOLS

-The toold used for the project are as follows:
+The tools used for the project are as follows: